philipwalton/blog/_articles/extending-styles.md

 What's nice about this approach is it's clear to other developers that `.PromoButton` includes styles from `.Button`, and it's clear to the preprocessor (or build system) that *button.css* needs to be included before *promo-button.css* when the final stylesheet is created.

 If you were using the mixes approach above and including two or more classes on a single HTML element, `@extend` can be a very handy way to construct a new component from those parts while simultaneously ensuring the source order is correct.
-In the following example, all styles will appear in the order they are imported.
+In the following example, all styles will appear in the order they are imported.<sup>[[1]](#footnote-1)</sup>

 ```scss
 @import './button.css';